Last Updated: Oct. 28, 2:45 p.m.

-School board elections–for Districts 1, 2 and 4–are non-partisan races: all registered voters in Flagler County are eligible to cast a ballot in the two races–whether registered Democratic, Republican, Independent or from a minor party.
+Sally Hunt and Christy Chong won their elections to the School Board in the primary.
+Hunt defeated Jill Woolbright.
+Chong defeated Trevor Tucker.
+School board races are non-partisan: all registered voters in Flagler County are eligible to cast a ballot–whether registered Democratic, Republican, Independent or from a minor party.

-If you are a registered voter in Flagler County, you may cast a vote in all three races regardless of the district, the town or the subdivision you live in–or whether you are out of state or living abroad, in which case absentee ballots may be sent in.
+If you are a registered voter in Flagler County, you may cast a vote in the race regardless of the district, the town or the subdivision you live in–or whether you are out of state or living abroad, in which case absentee ballots may be sent in.

 School board members serve four-year terms and are paid $36,000 a year.
 The amount is set by the Legislature, not the local school board.
 It increases by a shade under $1,000 each year.
 Last spring the Legislature passed HB1467, a bill, enacted this year, that institutes a 12-year term limit for school board members.
 But the clock doesn’t start ticking until November.
 In other words, any school board member who has served one or more term by then will not have that time counted against the tenure.
 The restriction is on consecutive years only.

 FlaglerLive submitted 14 identical questions to the school board candidates, who replied in writing, with the understanding that some follow-up questions may be asked.
 Questions appear in bold.
 Follow-up questions, when necessary, appear in bold and italics, and may be awaiting answers.
 When a candidate fails to answer a question, that’s noted in red.
 The questions and follow-ups attempt to elicit precise answers, but the candidates don’t always comply.